Kindergarten Eye See…Eye Learn™ Program

 Your child’s vision and eye health are essential for learning.

-Eye See…Eye Learn™ is a program that provides kindergarten-aged students in Alberta with a comprehensive eye exam from an optometrist.
-If required, kindergarten-aged students also receive a free pair of eyeglasses.
+Eye See…Eye Learn™ is a program that provides kindergarten students in Alberta with a comprehensive eye exam from an optometrist.
+If required, kindergarten students also receive a free pair of eyeglasses.